mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 No paid partnerships.

-Developed by Matti Vesala in collaboration with ChatGPT Business 5 and 5.1.
-ChatGPT was used as sparring partner to discuss ideas and to generate source code skeletons based on validated ideas.
-ChatGPT was also my personal trainer in C/C++ helping me to get into speed again.
-Some mathematical stuff and other functions beyond my skills were provided by ChatGPT.
-I have no clue whatsover how it generates source code.
+Developed by Matti Vesala in collaboration with ChatGPT and Claude.
+ChatGPT was used as sparring partner, for generating source code skeletons and as my personal trainer in C++ until it started wild hallusinations at model 5.1.
+Claude (code) was used for code review and performance improvement (less hallusination).
+I have no clue whatsover how these models generate source code.
 Thus, any similarities to any other source code out there, done by other people or organizations, is pure coincidence from my side.